 Dmytro is our friend from Kiev, sound experimenter, meticulous selector.
-He’s also owner of Muscut record label releasing Ukrainian electronic, experimental, krautrock stuff on 7″.
-We heard Dmytro DJing back in 2012 and it was amazing: he mixed nostalgic Polish orchestra with expressive bossanova, The Can and La Ritournelle (Listen this mix).
+He’s founder of record label called Muscut releasing electronic, experimental, krautrock stuff.
+We heard Dmytro DJing back in 2012 and it was amazing: he mixed nostalgic Polish orchestra with expressive Bossanova, The Can and La Ritournelle.
 So we asked the man to select his five favorite records and Dmytro didn’t disappoint us!

 I think this is the best ever record of Melodia label as well as one of my top-10 movie.
 Amphibia Man — is a 1962 Soviet science fiction romance film with soundtrack by Andrey Petrov, which is also his first work as recording music for films.
 The first track “Pearl Fishing” is a main movie theme, which combine early electronics (vibrato mode synth solo by Petrov) with a symphonic orchestra accompaniment.
 The rest of the record they play their own vision of Latin America exotica.
 A pearl of my collection which I caught on Kiev’s flea market.